UCSD-Historical-Enrollment-Data/UCSDHistEnrollData/README.md

   <b>UCSDHistEnrollmentData</b>
 </p>

-A repository that branches out to multiple children repositories containing enrollment data for multiple terms at UC San Diego.
+A repository that
+- branches out to multiple children repositories containing enrollment data for multiple terms at UC San Diego.
+- contains some other other UCSD-related [data files](https://github.com/ewang2002/UCSDHistEnrollData/tree/master/data) that may be helpful.

 ## Data
-The following are terms that I've been collecting data for, along with links to their corresponding repositories.
+You can find historical enrollment data linked below.
+Documentation can be found further below.
 To see how often the data is being updated, click [here](https://github.com/ewang2002/UCSDHistEnrollData/issues/1).

+To see the other UCSD-related data files, go to the [`data`](https://github.com/ewang2002/UCSDHistEnrollData/tree/master/data) folder.

 ### Limited Data
 The following repositories only contain _limited_ data, and were intended to be long-term test runs to see if the project was feasible.
 Note that Spring 2022 enrollment data is formatted differently from the data found in other data repositories.